 No, this doesn’t mean that all meetings should really be emails, although a lot of them should.
 It just means that meetings should be leaner, more focused, and more efficient.
 Rather than looping everyone into meetings, or hold meetings simply to give status updates, consider implementing the following practices:

-When everyone knows what it is they need to be working on, as well as their project’s timeframe, there’s no longer a need to dole out tasks in your meeting.
-Plus, Instantaneous task updates and visual Gantt charts can do a better job communicating changes that won’t be forgotten once the meeting has finished.
+Plus, there’s less need to have multiple planning meetings a week.
+Since instantaneous task updates and visual Gantt charts can do a better job communicating changes that won’t be forgotten once the meeting has finished.

 Multitasking is often seen as the badge of a dedicated worker.
 In reality, multitasking usually leads to reduced quality and efficiency.
-Unfortunately, multitasking isn’t just an issue for individuals.
+Not to mention a real productivity killer.
+And the worst part is, multitasking isn’t just an issue for individuals.
 It can also plague your team.

-In Agile development, many teams work with limits on works in progress (WIP).
+In agile project management, many teams work with limits on works in progress (WIP).
 Essentially, they’ve limited the amount of work that can be included in each stage of the workflow because they’ve realized two things.
 Too much work in progress can cause inefficiencies.
 It also makes it difficult to pinpoint other inefficiencies.
-Even if you don’t fully adopt agile methods in your content marketing, you should certainly consider putting this one into place.
+Even if you don’t fully adopt agile methods in your content marketing strategy, you should certainly consider putting this one into place.

 A content marketing team may consist of writers, editors, keyword and SEO experts, marketing analysts, social media managers, project leaders, and more.
 In many cases, one person will find themselves taking on more than one role.